VIDEO COURSE

 Release new titles as often as possible

 Writing to market is just one part of the equation.
 To make serious money by writing, word of mouth about your books has to build momentum, which can only happen if you write multiple titles or a trilogy or series that keeps readers coming back.
 So, keep writing, and don’t get dejected if your first book doesn’t immediately skyrocket to success.
-For more on boosting your writerly productivity, head to our post on writing faster.
+For more tips on boosting your writerly productivity, head to the linked post about writing faster.

 For fictional series, consider the following: